Feel the summer grilling vibes all year long with this Balsamic Flank Steak with Chimichurri Sauce!

 - Preheat grill to high heat (400-450℉)

 - Remove steak from bag and place on a clean plate.
-Sprinkle both sides with black pepper.
+Sprinkle both sides with salt and pepper.

 - Remove steak to a clean plate and allow to rest for 5 minutes before slicing diagonally across the grain.

 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on The Real Food Dietitians.
 Thank you!

 - Serving Size: 4 oz.
 Steak + 2 Tbsp.
 Sauce

 - Fat: 19g

 - Protein: 20g